 Today I’m going to introduce a whole new category to ElderStrength: An exercise library.
 Its purpose is to provide a thorough explanation of all the exercises I recommend in my posts.

 I thought there wouldn’t be a better option than to start with the king of all exercises, the deadlift.
 Deadlifts are one of the most functional movements of all strength training exercises and they challenge your whole body.

-Any time you pick something of the ground, be it groceries, grandkids, sofas, car tires, or anything with a substantial weight you are essentially performing a deadlift.
+Any time you pick something off the ground, be it groceries, grandkids, sofas, car tires, or anything with a substantial weight you are essentially performing a deadlift.

 So a deadlift is a foundational movement pattern that we use daily.
 It probably doesn’t come as a surprise to you that most lower back injuries happen while lifting or attempting to lift something heavy off the ground.

 If only there were a way to prevent your lower back from giving out while lifting heavy (or even light) objects.
 Oh, wait!
 There is!
 It’s called doing deadlifts.

-Of all the strength exercises the deadlift has the most capacity to improve because it involves the whole body on a relatively short distance.
+Of all the strength exercises the deadlift has the most capacity to improve.
+This is because it involves your whole body on a relatively short range of motion.

-When you learn the correct movement patterns to move a weight efficiently and the load that movement pattern progressively over time, you can become unbelievably strong.
+When you learn the correct movement patterns and then load that movement pattern progressively over time, you can become unbelievably strong.

-Even many average-size senior women can deadlift over 200 lbs safely, which makes it the perfect exercise for improving functional strength in seniors.
+There are many average-size senior women who can deadlift over 200 lbs safely.
+This proves it’s the perfect exercise for improving functional strength in seniors.